Poinsettia - how we can keep them healthy... and should we bother?

 They hate draughts, the best place to grow them at home is a light spot but not in strong sunlight, draught free, and a consistent room temperature above 13C/55F.

 As far as watering goes you are more likely to kill these plants by overwatering!
-Make sure they don’t sit in water, and only water once the top of compost had dried out.
+Make sure they don’t sit in water, and only water once the top of the compost has dried out; to test if the top of the compost is dry, sink your index finger in the compost down to the knuckle and if you can't feel any moisture water it.

 The colour interest is not from flowering, the colourful growth are modified leaves called bracts, for this reason feeds to maintain the colour are different from flowering plant feeds.
 You can feed monthly with a specific Poinsettia feed or a low nitrogen/high potassium fertiliser.